David Ushery

-David Ushery (born June 5, 1967) is an African-American television news anchor at WNBC News 4 New York, NBC’s flagship owned and operated station.
+David Ushery (born June 5, 1967) is an American television news anchor at WNBC News 4 New York, NBC's flagship owned and operated station.

-An integral member of the NBC 4 New York News team, Ushery has covered many of the largest and most visible breaking news stories across the Tri-State region and around the world - including the terror attacks in Manchester, England, Orlando, Florida and Paris, France.
+As a member of the NBC 4 New York News team, Ushery has covered many news stories across the Tri-State region and around the world, including the terror attacks in Manchester, England; Orlando, Florida; and Paris, France.

 Early life

-Ushery was born and raised in Bloomfield, Connecticut, the only child of Solomon Ushery and Winifred Ushery.
+Ushery was born and raised in Bloomfield, Connecticut, the only child of Solomon and Winifred Ushery.

-At age 11, Ushery was selected from a statewide search to host the local edition of “Kidsworld,” a nationally syndicated television show.
+At age 11, Ushery was selected from a statewide search to host the local edition of "Kidsworld," a nationally syndicated television show.
 One of his early interviews was with the late Walter Cronkite, the former CBS News anchor once ranked as the most trusted man in America.
 In what could be considered a prescient scene from that interview, young Ushery sits at the anchor desk.
-He asked Cronkite, “What kind of person should be a newscaster?”
+He asked Cronkite, "What kind of person should be a newscaster?"

 Cronkite responded that a person should have a sense of curiosity.
-Ushery has said of the interview: “Many have asked if I think that's when the seed was planted for me to become a television reporter and anchor.
-I say, YES.”
+Ushery has said of the interview: "Many have asked if I think that's when the seed was planted for me to become a television reporter and anchor.
+I say, YES."
 Connecticut audiences would see Ushery grow up on television.
-He hosted “Kidsworld” until he was 18.
+He hosted Kidsworld until he was 18.

 Ushery graduated from the University of Connecticut with a double major in political science and journalism.
 While at the university he was a staff writer for the Hartford Courant newspaper, where he honed his skills for covering local politics and events.
 He also reported for the Los Angeles Times.
 The CBS affiliate in Hartford, WFSB-TV, hired Ushery right after his graduation for its training program.
 But recognizing his talent, the station offered him a full-time general assignment reporting position within just a matter of months.